 For example, Chicago is #94.
 That means it took us 94-travel days to get there from Ft.
 Pierce where we began our journey.
 If we want to know how

 many travel days there are between Chicago and Green Turtle Marina #108, we just count the days (or subtract 108-94=14) travel days.
 Take note

 however, these are only "travel days".
 Certainly it will take us longer to get there because we will need and want to stop, shop, stay and linger at all the

 more interesting destinations along the way.
 You will also need days not cruising simply to rest.
 Count on it!

 Also, you might notice, the "travel days" on both the US & Canadian route are the same.
 We didn't plan it that way.
 It just turned out that way.
 While the

 two routes differ by more than 200-miles, your "travel days" are most likely to be the same.
-This is a result wait times at Locks & Lift Bridges as well
+This is a result wait times at Locks & Lift Bridges as well as

-as speed limits.
-So, don't make a decision in favor of one route over the other based on distance, as both routes have destinations that can be
+speed limits.
+So, don't make a decision in favor of one route over the other based on distance, as both routes have destinations that can be skipped,

-skipped, both routes have options, and both routes can be shorter or longer depending on how you want to cruise them.
-In the end however, both
+both routes have options, and both routes can be shorter or longer depending on how you want to cruise them.
+In the end however, both routes will

 end up requiring the same number of travel days.